Fleas in Spain: Pet Owner's Guide to Identification

 Preventing fleas in Spain requires a different mindset than in Northern Europe.
 The key difference is simple: there is no off-season.

-Year-Round Treatment Is Essential
+Why Is Year-Round Flea Treatment Essential in Spain?

 In the UK, many pet owners treat for fleas from April to October and stop over winter.
 In Spain — particularly in Andalucia, the Levante coast, the Balearics, and the Canary Islands — you must treat your pet every single month of the year.
 Flea activity dips slightly in the coolest winter weeks in central and northern Spain (Castilla y Leon, Aragon, parts of Catalonia), but along the coast and in the south, temperatures remain flea-friendly year-round.